imunes/imunes-examples/BGP/README.md

 In this example BGP Anycast routing is demonstrated:
 - IP address 8.8.8.8 is assigned to WEB1 and WEB2.
 - Client1 is redirected to WEB1 and Client2 is redirected to WEB2.
-- If the link between Backbone1 and DC2 is configured to have BER=1, than after some time the traffic from Client2 is redirected to WEB1.
+- If the link between Backbone1 and DC2 is configured to have BER=1 (or loss=100% for Linux), than after some time the traffic from Client2 is redirected to WEB1.